paulscherrerinstitute/ecmccfg/hugo/content/manual/PLC_cfg/function_libs.md

 ```

 ### debugging
-Unfortunately debugging of function libs is not as easy as normal PLC:s since exprtk returns less infomation at compile failure.
+Unfortunately debugging of function libs is not as easy as normal PLC:s since exprtk returns less information at compile failure.

 {{% notice tip %}}
 In order to troubleshoot, load the code as a normal PLC instead.
 This way you will get more diagnostics.
-Also remember, ecmc varaibles cannot be accessed in plc libs.
+Also remember, ecmc variables cannot be accessed in plc libs.
 {{% /notice %}}